 I love to paint portraits (especially of people I know).
 I have a special fondness for children.
 Nothing satisfies me more than the moment when I realize that I have created a good likeness of my subject.
 It's a mixture of magic and relief.
 I work from reference photos and will often alter them in terms of color and composition before I paint them.

-New painting in progress: this is a commissioned portrait of three children (all facing away from the viewer, but still sort of a portrait!).
+New painting in progress: this is a commissioned still life of books and other objects, including a metal heron and a reading frog.
 Half of the proceeds from this painting will go to the Quincy Art Center. :)